Key milestones in our history

 2000

 In accordance with our strategic orientation to the US generics market we obtain the registration of enalapril, one of the highest-selling drugs on that market.
-We lay the cornerstone of the Development Center, one of our major investment projects in this period.
+We lay the cornerstone of the new Development Center, one of our major investment projects in this period.
 We open a new business center for south-eastern Europe in Skopje (Macedonia) and a representative office in Riga (Latvia).

 2001